top of page

 Are continence pads the same as period pads?

-No—period pads are designed for menstrual blood, not urine.
-They'll leak and smell.
+No, period pads are designed for menstrual blood, not urine.
+They will leak and smell.

 Can men use continence pads?